HL7/fhir-ipa/input/pagecontent/index.md

 * [Vital signs, lab results, and other clinical observations](StructureDefinition-ipa-observation.html)
 * [Clinical notes & other patient documents](StructureDefinition-ipa-documentreference.html)

-These resources are supported by information about [practitioners](StructureDefinition-ipa-practitioner.html) and their [roles](StructureDefinition-ipa-practitionerrole.html).

 <div class="bg-success" markdown="1">

 #### Example Scenario